silas-ph/athletic_sales_analysis/README.md

 3. Set the `invoice date` as the index in a pivot table to observe sales trends, followed by printing the table for confirmation.
 4. Resampled the data by days (`D`) and weeks (`W`) to identify peak sales periods, using `.resample()` and summarizing the highest sales by day and week.

-Certainly!
-Here's how you can format the resources section for a Markdown document, such as a README.md file:

 ---

 ## Resources